SCullman/BC-Expand/readme.md

 </EntityType>
 ```

 These associations have the name of the field with the table relation followed by `_Link`.
-Please note the type of the navigation property.
+Please note the type of navigation property.
 While a table relation is a lookup, which points to a single entity, the type indicates a _collection_ of type Contact.

 `...ContactRelation('R01')?$expand=Relation_to_Contact_No_Link, Contact_No_Link` will return for our example data: